Overview of Merrill Edge and J.P. Morgan

 Finally, Our Recommendations

-Mutual Fund Trading: Using Merrill Edge’s mutual-fund screener, we found slightly less than 2,700 funds.
-At JPM, we found slightly more than 7,000.
-But Charles Schwab
+slightly less than 2,700 funds.
+Doing the same at JPM, we found slightly more than 7,000.

-offers over 3,500 mutual funds with no transaction fees.
+offers over 3,500 mutual funds free of charge.

 Retirement Planning & Long-Term Investing: Charles Schwab,

-with its large lineup of retirement services, would be a strong option.
+with its large lineup of retirement services, would be a good choice.

-Small Accounts: Neither firm requires a minimum balance or charges ongoing fees for self-directed accounts.
+Small Accounts: Neither brokerage firm has minimum account requirements or ongoing fees

-Stock and ETF Trading: Merrill Edge’s browser-based platform is much better than anything offered by J.P.
-Morgan Investing.
+Stock and ETF Trading: Merrill Edge’s browser platform is much better than anything

-This one is not close.
-Merrill Edge wins by a wide margin.
+This is not much of a contest.
+Merrill Edge wins by a wide margin here.

 |